rasmusdubeck/DIS-Project/README.md

 Regular expressions:

-We used the following code to make sure that a postal code is a 4-digit number (see app.py):
+We used the following expression to make sure that a postal code is a 4-digit number (see app.py):

 ```
 postal_pattern = re.compile(r"^\d{4}$")